haileyb444/Final_Project_DS/README.md

 **Summary**

-Our project investigates the main characteristics of popular movies in recent years.
+Our project investigates the main characteristics of a sleep study conducted on college students from a university.
 We will be using the data available at:
 <https://github.com/reisanar/datasets/blob/master/SleepStudy.csv>